xcube-dev/xcube/docs/source/rectify.md

 *V = V2 if u > ½; V3 if v > ½; V1 else*

-The fractions *u,v* can also be used to perform a linear interpolation between the three adjacent source measurements pixels that formed the original triangle:
+The fractions *u, v* can also be used to perform the triangular interpolation between the three adjacent source measurements pixels.
+Note that the *u, v* were found from the three coordinate pairs that formed the original source
+triangle:

 *V = VA + u (V2 − V1) + u (V3 − V1)*

-Using bilinear interpolation between the four adjacent source measurements pixels:
+Using bilinear interpolation between the four adjacent source measurements pixels also takes the fourth source coordinate *P4* into account:

 *V = VA + v (VB − VA)*